AdobeDocs/acrobat-services-learn.en/help/usecases/employeeonboarding.md

 [Acrobat Sign](https://www.adobe.com/sign.html) is the world leader in electronic signature services.
 You can send documents for signature  using various different workflows--including multiple signatures.
 Acrobat Sign also supports workflows that require signatures and additional information.
 All of these capabilities are supported by a powerful dashboard with a flexible authoring system.

-As with Acrobat Services, Acrobat Sign has a [free trial](https://www.adobe.com/sign.html#sign_free_trial) that lets developers test the signing process both via the dashboard and with an easy-to-use REST-based API.
+As with [!DNL Acrobat Services], Acrobat Sign has a [free trial](https://www.adobe.com/sign.html#sign_free_trial) that lets developers test the signing process both via the dashboard and with an easy-to-use REST-based API.

 ## An onboarding scenario